kalpeshkolambe23/Injury_prediction/README.md

 ## About project
-SMS spam classifier is a machine learning model designed to identify and distinguish between spam and legitimate text messages.
+Developed and deployed a predictive model using XGBoost for Premier League soccer players.
+Integrated playtime, injury history, and physical attributes, resulting in improved risk assessment and team management